 - They enjoy it.
-We’ve all seen our cats perform summersaults when the laser pointer or wand toy comes out, so it stands to reason that they enjoy engaging in hunting/predatory type behaviors.
+We’ve all seen our cats perform summersaults when the laser pointer or wand toy comes out, so it stands to reason that they enjoy engaging in hunting/predatory type behaviours.
 I’ve not read or heard this theory be discussed however most of us know how much our cats enjoy stalking and pouncing on a wand toy, a rolled up piece of paper or a laser pointer.
 They are engaging in and enjoying hunting behaviour.
 It stands to reason if they do this with toys, why not do it when the real thing presents itself?

 Why do cats torment their prey?

 We have already covered the fact that mother cats teach their young to kill.
 There is another reason domestic cats engage in this behaviour, Desmond Morris notes in his book ‘Cat World, A Feline Encyclopedia’ that cats in the wild are less likely to engage in a prolonged attack than our pet cats.
 This is because our cats are well fed and not hungry enough to immediately need to eat their catch, however, they still have the hunting instinct.
 Therefore they play with their prey before killing to prolong the experience.

 Cats may also prolong the kill to avoid injury.
 Weakening and stunning it by batting it around until it is safe to inflict that final fatal bite.
 If the animal isn’t sufficiently subdued, there is a risk your cat will be injured.
 Particularly with larger and stronger catches.